Fkayensu/liver-cirrhosis-stage-predictor-federated-learning/README.md

 - Add client selection strategies
 - Incorporate more advanced neural network architectures

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

-- The dataset used in this project is sourced from [provide source if applicable]
+- The dataset used in this project is sourced from [kaggle](https://www.kaggle.com/datasets/aadarshvelu/liver-cirrhosis-stage-classification/data).
-- Inspired by the work on federated learning by [relevant references]